RedisX

 ...

 The 4th argument in the list is an optional int[] array defining the individual string lengths of the parameters (if need be, or else readily available).
 Here, we used NULL instead, which will use strlen() on each supplied string-terminated parameter to determine its length automatically.
-Specifying the length may be necessary if the individual parameters are not 0-terminated strings, or else substrings from a continuing string are to be used as the parameter value.
+Specifying the length may be necessary if the individual parameters are not 0-terminated strings.

 In interactive mode, each request is sent to the Redis server, and the response is collected before the call returns with that response (or NULL if there was an error).